lmwalkowicz/Cheetah/README.md

 - MCMC implementation - what are the confidence intervals on the fitted parameters?

-- # of spots: start with 1, expand to 2 or 3.
+- number of spots: start with 1, expand to 2 or 3.

 - Revisit issue of how to do multispot fitting (i.e. avoiding overlapping spots)